Join two tables

 The data

-Working with two small data frames: superheroes
+Working with two small data frames: superheroes and publishers.

 library(tidyverse) ## dplyr provides the join functions